colorer/Colorer-library/README.md

 colorer.sln
 ```

 For x86 platform use `--triplet=x86-windows-static`.
-Once builded, the dependencies will be cached in the local cache.
+Once built, the dependencies will be cached in the local cache.

 ### Linux